miakepia/portfolio/pages/taxonomy.md

     <img src="/assets/images/taxonomy.svg" alt="An illustration of the GOV.UK taxonomy">
   </picture>

-   <figcaption class="right">The universal taxonomy allowed us to understand the breadth and depth of our content, and consider how best to present it to users.</figcaption>
+   <figcaption class="right">The universal taxonomy also allowed us to understand the breadth and depth of our content, and consider how best to present it to users.</figcaption>
 </figure>

 <div class="grid">
 <div class="right">

-  <h3>Mapped the domain</h3>
+  <h3>We mapped the domain</h3>

-    We mapped the GOV.UK domain, bringing together everything that made up the website, and how it fits together.
+  Mapping the domain meant bringing together everything that made up the website and exposing their relationships.
 For example, a ‘Minister’ can give a ‘Speech’ on behalf of a ‘Department’.

-    Once we had an overview of all the ‘objects’ in the domain, we needed a way to organise and prioritise them in a way that would be easy for users to understand.
+  Once we had an overview of the domain, we needed a way to organise and prioritise things in a way that would be easy for users to understand.

 </div>
 </div>